rarimo/rarimo-core/x/oraclemanager/README.md

    at least min_oracle_stake tokens through the `oraclemanager` by submitting the `Stake` transaction.
    To use the same oracle account for several chains, the account owner should stake tokens for every chain separately.

-4. It is possible to unstake tokens and stop taking part in voting and creating new operations if the oracle owner wants.
+4. It is possible to unstake tokens and finish taking part in voting and creating new operations if the oracle owner wants.
    Through the `oraclemanager` oracle owner can submit `Unstake` transaction and return the staked coins.
    After that oracle will not be able to create operations and vote for the created one.